betoule/logic_timer/README.md

-# TTL pulse timing for three lines in parallel over long duration
+# Arduino Mega Code to record precise TTL pulse timing for several lines in parallel over long duration

-The provided code monitor three TTL lines and put a 32 bit timestamp (+identifier of the corresponding line) each time a rising front is detected.
+The provided code monitors TTL lines and put a 32 bit timestamp (+ a one byte flag for identification of the lines) each time a rising front is detected.
 The 32 bit timing resolution, provides more than 2000 seconds of monitoring with 0.5μs resolution.

-It is written for atmega 2560 and has been tested on an arduino Mega 2560 board.
-The arduino API being bypassed in many places to solve performance issues, port to other microcontrollers may require some work.
+The code is written for atmega 2560 (monitoring up to 8 lines in parallel) and 326P (up to 2 lines) and has been tested on Arduino Mega 2560 and Arduino Nano boards.
+The Arduino API being bypassed in several places to solve performance and timing issues, port to other microcontrollers may require a bit of work.

 ## Installation

 The code comes in two parts: a firmware for the MCU and a python API handling the custom communication with the MCU.
 Both live in the same directory than can be retrieve from github with:

 ```
 git clone https://github.com/betoule/logic_timer
 ```

 ### MCU code

-The MCU code can be compiled and uploaded using the usual arduino IDE.
+The MCU code can be compiled and uploaded using the usual Arduino IDE.
 Alternatively, we provide a makefile to compile and upload using the Arduino-Makefile tool: